Training Your Puppy or Dog

 If you notice your puppy doing these things, you should take him or her outside as soon as you can!

 *A helpful tip for potty training is to give your puppy lots of encouragement, commands (try “Hurry”), and give your puppy some reward (like treats and petting) every time they get it right.

 For more potty training tips, read expert, trainer and founder of Who’s Walking Who Dog Training Centres, Gillian Ridgeway’s “Step by Step Guide on How To House Train your Puppy Successfully”.

-Check out this fun video of Kilo the Pug using his Cats of Thrones Cat Toilet- he does not actually use it regularly, he goes outside or occasionally on a pee pad but it was a funny trick.
+Check out this fun video of Kilo the Pug using his Cats of Thrones Cat Toilet- he does not actually use it, he goes outside several times a day or occasionally on a pee pad or a carpet but it was a funny trick.
 Train your dog to use a toilet!